 And today, we’re unveiling the best Chrome extensions to change your location for Netflix and unblock the American Netflix.
 We’ll also explain why the popular streaming service uses geo-blocking and how it is implemented.
 Then, you’ll learn how a VPN can help bypass geo-blocking and how a VPN client can be built right into Chrome as a browser extension.
 Crucially, we’ll also discuss why and how Netflix tries to block VPN connections.
 We’ll wrap up with a brief history of Netflix.

 The Best Chrome Extensions To Unblock the American Netflix

 We’ve searched the Chrome Web Store for the best Chrome extensions to unblock the American Netflix.
-And while there are a few free services available, they usually don’t offer enough performance to permit decent streaming of video feeds.
-For that reason, of our top 3 extensions, two are subscription services.
+And while there are a few free services available, they usually don’t offer enough performance to permit decent streaming of Netflix video feeds.
+For that reason, of our top 3 VPN extensions, two are subscription services.